SOLUTION FOCUSED THINKING

 Hilary Gates, MAEd, NRP

 She now commits her time and energy to innovating in the EMS space, while finding time to ride her bike often, ski as fast as she can downhill, travel to foreign lands and dream of becoming a surfing instructor and/or seaplane pilot.
-Hilary lives with her husband in the D.C. area.
+Hilary lives in Santa Cruz, CA.

 EMS Education